 CHANGES

 Merrow: Their swimming charge is “at 1 to hit”.
 I made this +1, treating it as yet another case of MMII’s issue with + symbols.
+Also gave them the same shaman level limits as regular ogres.

 Narwhal: Changed its name from the original spelling (narwhale).
+Replaced its singular composite XP value with three new values properly representing its HD range.

-Ray, Manta: There is only one DMG XP value, but four possible HD variants, and in any case the value given doesn’t follow the rules for any of the four (a common situation with the DMG’s “composite” singular XP values).
-I gave it a new set of values based on the assumption of one EAXPA (paralysis).
+Ray, Manta: Replaced its singular composite XP value with four new values properly representing its HD range, based on the assumption of one EAXPA (paralysis).
 While it has attacks that give it enough damage to technically apply another EAXPA, the tail attack is quite conditional and so I decided to ignore this special feature for XP purposes (as a lot of entries do in general).

-Sahuagin: Light is stated to be hindering in the original MM entry but the precise details, though said to be later in the entry, were left out; their Monster Cards Set 1 entry adds the missing detail.
+Sahuagin: Light is stated as hindering sahuagin in the original MM entry but the precise details, though said to be later in the entry, were left out; their Monster Cards Set 1 entry adds the missing detail.
 Also added additional information on AC, Intelligence, and size from their DMG entry.
 As 2+2 HD standard examples are Medium but 3+3 HD guards are Large, and it says that certain unstated priestesses are Medium, I decided to make the weakest priestesses (3 HD) Medium in size.
 This is only an assumption; there is no reason that a wider range of priestesses couldn’t be Medium.

 Turtle, Giant, Sea: Assumed its original XP value (900+10/hp, a value for a 7-HD creature) was an error, considering its actual 15 HD and the fact that the very similar snapping turtle in the same entry is costed correctly.